Common questions about Agriculture, Environment and Animal Care industry placements

 - a short role description for the placement, what’s going to be involved, listing tasks, activities, and responsibilities.
 For example, a stately home landscape contracting organisation would send information on the correct techniques for the use of their specific tools, equipment and machinery and how to maintain and safely store and use them.

-Ask the college or school you are working with for students’ course content, what they will be learning and when.
+Ask the school or college you are working with for students’ course content, what they will be learning and when.
 Ideally, placements will be timed to fit with the course so that skills learned in the classroom can be put into practice when you need them.

-You might ask the college or school to have students prepare evidence of their skills, such as tasks and projects they have completed or portfolios, to let you match their skills to your work.
+You might ask the school or college to have students prepare evidence of their skills, such as tasks and projects they have completed or portfolios, to let you match their skills to your work.

-Work with the college or school to identify and select students that they think will fit your organisation.
+Work with the school or college to identify and select students that they think will fit your organisation.
 Consider running a recruitment process appropriate to your organisation, which could be from formal and structured, to informal and light-touch.

 Ask students for a CV – perhaps offering them a template to complete, so that they can describe their technical skills and not undersell themselves.